croblesm/try-aspire-azure-sql/README.md

 This task is optional, but it is useful to verify the database schema.
 You can use this SQL Database project to make changes to the database schema and deploy it to the SQL Server container.

+##### Deploy SQL Database Project

+This task involves deploying the SQL Database project to your SQL Server container.
+It executes the `postCreateCommand.sh` script found in the `.devcontainer/sql` directory of your workspace.

+The `postCreateCommand.sh` script requires one argument: the path to the directory containing the .dacpac file for the SQL Database project.
+In this scenario, that directory is `database/Library/bin/Debug`.

+It utilizes the sqlpackage command-line utility to update the database schema using the .dacpac file, employing authentication credentials from the `.env` file situated in the `.devcontainer` directory.

 ##### Trust HTTPS certificate for .NET Aspire

 This task trusts the HTTPS certificate for the .NET Aspire project.
 It runs the command `dotnet dev-certs https --trust`.